Hate (Thy Art Is Murder album)

 Hate is the second studio album by Australian deathcore band Thy Art Is Murder.
 The album was released on 19 October 2012, through Halfcut Records, but was reissued on 5 April 2013, through Nuclear Blast after the band signed to the label.
 The album debuted at no. 35 on the ARIA Charts, making Thy Art Is Murder the first extreme metal band ever to break the top 40.
 The album also reached no. 1 on AIR and peaked at 31 on the Top Heatseekers chart.
-On 31 March 2013 Metal Hammer began streaming the album in full, in anticipation of the Nuclear Blast re-release.
+On 31 March 2013, Metal Hammer began streaming the album in full, in anticipation of the Nuclear Blast re-release.
 It is the band's only album with guitarist Tom Brown, as well as the first album on which current guitarist Sean Delander plays bass.

 Musical style, writing, composition

 AllMusic described the sound of the album as deathcore, as well as stating that the album is free of the cliches of the genre by noting that the group's focus is on "pushing the limits of intensity rather than just seeing how many breakdowns they can fit into a song" Exclaim! also noted the complexity of the music in comparison to other deathcore groups, describing the album's sound as a "harsh change from the simplistic sound popularized by Suicide Silence and their peers."
 Lyrically, the album has a harsh, misanthropic tone, and criticises a number of perceived aspects of modern life, from politics and religion to broader social issues and the environment.
-According to bassist Sean Delander, "Tom and myself wrote a majority of the material, I moved up to his house and we wrote the songs over the course of 2 months.
+According to guitarist Sean Delander, "Tom and myself wrote a majority of the material, I moved up to his house and we wrote the songs over the course of 2 months.
 Tom would go to work and I would just sit around at his house drinking coffee, writing riffs and recording them the best way I could, then we would sit down together and work on the ideas that weren't terrible."
 He also explained that "We had about 5 days of preproduction with Will then drums were tracked.
 After that we did guitars, bass, and vocals all kind of at the same time, guitars in the day then vocals at night for the songs that were tracked.
 It ran really smooth and was an all round good time."